Zulu Kingdom: Rise under Shaka

-Shaka's clan at first numbered no more than a few thousands, but eventually grew in size to 40,000 after absorbing neighbouring clans.
-His military reforms included new battle techniques, training and tough discipline, as well as the replacement of long-throwing spears in exchange for the more effective short stabbing spears.
-Conscripted men were segregated from the rest of Zulu society to be trained as an organized standing army called the amabutho.
+Shaka's clan at first numbered no more than a few thousands, but eventually grew in size to 45,000 after absorbing neighbouring clans.
+His military reforms included new battle techniques, training, and tough discipline, as well as the replacement of long-throwing spears in exchange for the more effective short-stabbing spears.
+Conscripted men were segregated from the rest of Zulu society to be trained as an organised standing army called the amabutho.

 The alliance under his leadership survived Zwide's first assault at the Battle of Gqokli Hill (1818).
 Within two years, Shaka had defeated Zwide at the Battle of Mhlatuze River (1820) and broken up the Ndwandwe alliance, some of whom in turn began a murderous campaign against other Nguni tribes and clans, setting in motion what became known as Difaqane or Mfecane, a mass-migration of tribes fleeing the remnants of the Ndwandwe fleeing the Zulu.
 The Ngoni people fled as far north as Tanzania and Malawi.
 The death toll has never been satisfactorily determined, but the whole region became nearly depopulated.
 By 1822, Shaka had conquered an empire covering an area of around 80000 sqmi, covering Pongola to the Tugera Rivers.

-An offshoot of the Zulu, the amaNdebele, better known to history as the Matabele created an even larger empire under their king Mzilikazi, including large parts of the highveld and modern-day Zimbabwe.
+An offshoot of the Zulu, the amaNdebele, better known to history as the Matabele, created an even larger empire under their king Mzilikazi, including large parts of the highveld and modern-day Zimbabwe.